wischmcj/canopyHydrodynamics/docs/README.md

 We welcome contributions to this project!
 Whether it's reporting a bug, proposing a new feature, or contributing code, we appreciate your help.
 Here's how you can contribute:

-1. **Install Aditional Dependencies**: Some features (linting, git actions, etc.) may require additional dependencies.
+1. **Install Additional Dependencies**: Some features (linting, git actions, etc.) may require additional dependencies.
 An additional 'requirements-dev.txt' file has been provided to install these dependencies.

    ```bash
    pip install -r requirements-dev.txt